home-assistant/home-assistant.io/source/_components/sensor.dnsip.markdown

 ---
 layout: page
 title: "DNS IP"
-description: "Instructions how to integrate timetable data for travelling in Germany within Home Assistant."
+description: "Instructions on how to integrate a DNS IP sensor into Home Assistant."
 date: 2017-02-25 11:05
 sidebar: true
 comments: false